 There’s not too much to say about this guy, except he’s like one of those paintings that looks like it’s staring at you wherever you are in the room… except, he actually was staring at you.
 It wasn’t just one of us though, other friends in our room and even other guests at the hostel all mentioned how weird it was, that he would just stare at everyone.
 We’ve actually come across this particular person a few times on our journey up the east coast, and he never spoke with us, even when we smiled or greeted him in passing.
 I could always feel his eyes on me though, making me feel a bit paranoid.
 Is there something on my face?
 Do I look like someone he knows?
 I guess we’ll never find out!

 This last bit is where it really gets crazy… the Manc Loony had just bought new construction clothing and boots for a job he was going to start the following week.
-The reason he was sobbing when Vinnie found him, was because his new work clothes and boots we worn, covered in dirt and now two sizes smaller than one ones he’d bought.
-He believed he was being hunted by the Sydney Mafia, for something his ex girlfriend did.
+The reason he was sobbing when Vinnie found him, was because his new work clothes and boots were worn, covered in dirt and now two sizes smaller than the one he’d bought.
+He believed he was being hunted by the Sydney Mafia, for something his ex-girlfriend did.
 I think he was even convinced Vinnie was in on it.
 In a panic, he called his dad and bought a flight back to England, leaving half his belongings in a rush to catch the flight.